AntonioAlejandro01/SMKT_Users/README.md

     docker pull antonioalejandro01/smkt-users:latest
 ```

-- **Snapshot**: this are the images that in her tag is snapshot ex.: `antonioalejandro01/smkt-users:snapshot`
+- **Snapshot**: this is the image that in her tag have snapshot word ex.: `antonioalejandro01/smkt-users:snapshot`

 ```bash
     docker pull antonioalejandro01/smkt-users:snapshot
 ```

-- **Dev**: this image is only for developers and in her tag have dev `antonioalejandro01/smkt-users:dev`
+- **Dev**: This image is only for developers and in her tag have dev word `antonioalejandro01/smkt-users:dev`

 ```bash
     docker pull antonioalejandro01/smkt-users:dev